LelioAD/EQM/about.md

 EQM intends to staff every role in a traditional company via equity labor to maximize the success of our first wave of entrepreneurial projects, then hire individuals with salaries once our first profitable endeavors are successful.

-## Social Businesses
+## Social Corporations

-Many of EQM's profitable startups are considered **Social Businesses.** These companies compensate leadership and workers well, then allocate remaining earnings to launch new businesses of any size, pay taxes, and fund nonprofit and social-maximizing companies.
+Many of EQM's profitable startups are considered **Social Corporations.** These companies compensate workers well, then allocate remaining earnings to launch new businesses of any size, pay taxes, and fund nonprofit and social-maximizing companies.

 ## Proprietary Businesses